The Unit provides an independent voice on consumer issues.

 Seniors housing in rural and regional Western Australia and Alberta

-The project examines the distinctive housing concerns impacting on seniors in rural and regional areas in Western Australia and Alberta.
+This ongoing research examines the distinctive housing concerns impacting on seniors in rural and regional areas in Western Australia and Alberta.
 In conjunction with the Faculty of Human Ecology, University of Alberta, Consumer Research Unit researchers will engage in a comparison between housing and accommodation laws in the two jurisdictions.